simonseidel/Map-Editor-V3/README.md

 ## How To:
 * Download everything required, download links can be found further down this post.
+* (optional) prepared for sampctl, more info about sampctl: https://github.com/Southclaws/sampctl
 ### How to Compile:
 * Extract ```mapedit.pwn``` to your ```filterscripts``` folder.
 * Extract the folder ```mapedit``` and its' content to your ```filterscripts``` folder.